|

 the website to find out if we're open on a Thursday or not.
 Q. Why can't we bring in our own pop or candy?
 A. The Roxy, like all theatres, depends on concession stand sales.
 The concession stand is our livelihood; if not for the concession stand, we would be out of business.
 This is because the majority of your ticket money goes to the film company.
 Since we are so dependent upon concession sales for our very survival, we insist that no outside food or drink be brought into the theatre.

 A. Our insurance policy forbids children from being in the balcony due to safety reasons.
 The balcony has a low railing and a fairly steep stairway.
 We would hate for a mom carrying a baby to trip and fall down the stairs, and we would hate to see a rambunctious youngster accidentally dive off the edge of the balcony.
-Additionally, older kids (teenagers) find it hard to resist "bombing" their friends below.
-For all these reasons, plus a bunch of other minor ones, the balcony is restricted to adults over 21 only.
+For all these reasons, plus a few others, the balcony is generally restricted to adults over 21 only.
+(On some rare occasions we are allowed to make exceptions to the balcony rules, usually if a sellout crowd is in the building.
+In those cases we can usually obtain permission from the insurance company to allow families into the balcony with children, but each instance is handled separately.)

-A. When a movie is brand-new and we play it on its national release date, the film company requires that we play it for two weeks.
+A. When a movie is brand-new and we play it on its national release date, the film company requires that we play it for two (or sometimes three or even four) weeks.
 That's just standard industry practice.
 Also, if a movie is exceptionally popular we will hold it over for a second week.

 A. Film company contracts require that the screen not be "shared" with another movie.
 Sometimes, when a film is a few weeks old, exceptions can be made to this rule, so occasionally the Roxy will play two movies at a time.
 But we only do this when we have permission from the film companies.